-Bonnie is a founding member of Senior Theatre USA and is the Past Chair/current Conference Planner for the Senior Theatre Focus Group for the Association of Theatre in Higher Education.
+Bonnie is a founding member of Senior Theatre USA and served for many years as the Focus Group Rep and/or the Conference Planner for the Senior Theatre Focus Group for the Association of Theatre in Higher Education.

 Bonnie is an enthusiastic and passionate speaker who has brought her practical and creative ideas to meetings of the: